F3dai/Kingston-University-CTF/README.md

 Revert to 3.2.1

-Clone https://github.com/offsecginger/CTFd-Docker-Challenges and follow instructions (Must edit some code in CTFd for this to work).
+Clone https://github.com/offsecginger/CTFd-Docker-Challenges - edit some code in CTFd for this to work.

-`head -c 64 /dev/urandom > .ctfd_secret_key ` - I removed .ctfd_secret_key from git ignore file too as I forked the repo.
+`head -c 64 /dev/urandom > .ctfd_secret_key `

 Run CTFd in container.
+It's important to use -H localhost:2376 all the time so CTFd container can reach the images.

 `docker-compose -H localhost:2376 --tlsverify --tlscacert ~/cert/ca.pem --tlscert ~/cert/cert.pem --tlskey ~/cert/key.pem up`